SolidarityDev/Coding-Challenge/README.md

 PS:

-1 )In the main folder you will find a directory named "Database MCD-MLD" to view the database structure ;) !
+1 )In the main folder you will find a directory named "Database MCD-MLD" to view the database structure.

 2 )In the same folder there is also the "Wireframes" folder, to see wireframes's project.

-ENJOY !
+ENJOY ! ;)